Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

-1. Consider using APPLY instead of a subqueries to improve readability
-   Use OUTER APPLY for INNER JOINS and CROSS APPLY for LEFT JOINS
+1. Consider using `APPLY` instead of a subqueries to improve readability.
+Use `OUTER APPLY` for INNER JOINS and `CROSS APPLY` for LEFT JOINS.
-1. Place subqueries inside parentheses and indent using a multiple of 4 spaces
+1. Indent subqueries relative to the opening parentheses in SELECT statements or to the `APPLY` keyword, using a multiple of 4 spaces.
+1. Align the opening and closing parentheses in SELECT statements.

 ### Example subquery in SELECT

+> Use OUTER APPLY instead

 ```sql
 select